RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What’s the difference between Computer Science and IT?

-Before we delve into the nitty-gritty, you might be wondering - what’s the difference between Computer Science and IT?
+Before we dive in, you might be wondering what the differences between Computer Science and IT actually are?
 Because they do sound very similar.
+Both involve computers, but they focus on different things.

 IT